dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/howto-workflow.md

 Now that you've read about [the workflow building block]({{< ref workflow-overview >}}), learn more about how to:

-- Use the Built-in Worfklow component
+- Use the a worfklow component
-- Register and use your Temporal component.
+- Configure or register a workflow component.

 ## Built-in workflow vs external workflows